Olympic Coast Rustic Escape

 Hike in Temperate Rainforests

 - Drive to some rainforest trails that journey deeper into Olympic National Park, closer to Mount Olympus, and hike in wilderness surrounded by beautiful moss-covered trees.
 Some trail options within about an hour drive from Kalaloch Campground include the Hall of Mosses Trail (1.1 miles; easy), 5 Mile Island via Hoh River Trail (10.1 miles; moderate), Fletcher Canyon Trail (4.1 miles; moderate), and Graves Creek Nature Trail in the Quinault Rain Forest (17.5 miles; challenging).

 Extend Your Trip

-With more than three days on the Olympic Peninsula, there’s so much more to see!
+With more than three days on the Olympic Peninsula, there's so much more to see!
 You can move to a new campsite within Olympic National Park to explore more of the inner areas of the park, or spend more time in Neah Bay and La Push by camping near those areas or staying at area lodging.
 Boat trips are offered for fishing and wildlife viewing.
 With additional time, you can also learn more about the Native American history and culture in this region.
-Head towards Port Angeles, where the main offices and visitor centers of Olympic Coast National Marine Sanctuary and Olympic National Park are located, and drive up to Hurricane Ridge mountain area to enjoy spectacular views.
-Check out Olympic National Park’s Getting Around page for a table of the mileages between various park destinations.
+Head towards Port Angeles, where the main offices and visitor centers of Olympic Coast National Marine Sanctuary and Olympic National Park are located.
+Check out Olympic National Park's Getting Around page for a table of the mileages between various park destinations.

 Other Things To Do With More Than Three Days: